Sun bear: Ecology and behaviour

 Sun bears are among the most arboreal of bears.

-The sun bear leads the most arboreal lifestyle among all bears.
+The sun bear leads a particularly arboreal lifestyle among bears.

-It is an excellent climber; it sunbathes or sleeps in trees 2 to 7 m above the ground.
-Bedding sites consist mainly of fallen hollow logs, but they also rest in standing trees with cavities, in cavities underneath fallen logs or tree roots, and in tree branches high above the ground.
+It is an capable climber; it sunbathes or sleeps in trees 2 to 7 m above the ground.
+Bedding sites consist mainly of fallen hollow logs, but they also rest in standing trees with cavities, underneath fallen logs or tree roots, and in tree branches high above the ground.
 It is also an efficient swimmer.

 The sun bear is solitary but is sometimes seen in pairs such as mothers and cubs.
 For a broad view of its surroundings or smell far-off objects, it stands on its hind feet; it tries to intimidate its enemies by displaying its chest patch if threatened.
 Its vocalisations includes grunts and snuffles while foraging for insects, and roars similar to those of a male orangutan during the breeding season; less commonly, it gives out short barks when surprised.
 It does not hibernate, possibly because food resources are available the whole year throughout the range.

 The sun bear is mainly active during the day, although nocturnality might be more common in areas frequented by humans.
 It is noted for its intelligence; a captive bear observed sugar being stored in a cupboard locked by a key, and later used its claw to open the lock.
 A study published in 2019 described skillful mimicry of facial expressions by sun bears, with precision comparable to that seen in gorillas and humans.

 The sun bear has home ranges of varying sizes in different areas, ranging from 7 to 27 km2 in Borneo and Peninsular Malaysia; and 8.7 to 20.9 km2 in Ulu Segama Forest Reserve in Sabah.

 The tiger is its major predator; dholes and leopards have also been recorded preying on sun bears, but cases are relatively few.
 In one incident, a tiger-sun bear interaction resulted in a prolonged altercation and in the death of both animals.
 In another incident, a wild female sun bear was swallowed by a large reticulated python in East Kalimantan.

 Sun bears usually do not attack humans unless provoked to do so, or if they are injured or with their cubs; their timid nature led these bears to be often tamed and kept as pets in the past.
 Sun bears are fierce when surprised in the forest.